Skip to main content

 How Mind Maps Mirror Memory

 Your memories aren't stored like files in a folder.
-They're stored as interconnected networks:each concept links to related concepts, forming webs of association.
+They're stored as interconnected networks.
+Each concept links to related concepts, forming webs of association.

 Mind maps mirror this structure.
-When you create a mind map, you're essentially building an external representation of how your brain will store the information.
+When you create a mind map, you're building an external representation of how your brain will store the information.
 This congruence makes both encoding (learning) and retrieval (remembering) more effective.

 Active vs. Passive Learning

 Reading and highlighting feel productive but they're passive.
-Your brain isn't doing the work of organizing and connecting:it's just receiving information.
+Your brain isn't doing the work of organizing and connecting.
+It's just receiving information.

 Creating a mind map forces active engagement: